-Dr Greg Ebert was recognised for his discovery and development of a new therapy to treat, and potentially eliminate, chronic hepatitis B virus (HBV) infection – a completely novel innovation in the treatment of infectious diseases.
+Dr Ebert was recognised for his discovery and development of a new therapy to treat, and potentially eliminate, chronic hepatitis B virus (HBV) infection.

 2014 – Associate Professor Geoff Faulkner, Mater Research Institute* (Queensland)

-Connie’ research looked into the ability to prevent early deaths following stroke with fibre-based diet by using innovative microscope techniques to determine how stroke weakens the immune system.
-She is now studying how it also induces leakiness in the gut wall, leading to infection and an upsurge in deaths.
-And the solution may well lie in diet.
+Dr Wong investigated a way to prevent early deaths following stroke with fibre-based diet, by using innovative microscope techniques to determine how stroke weakens the immune system.

 2012 – Dr Jian Yang, Diamantina Institute* (Queensland)

-2011 – Dr Marie Liesse Asselin Labat, Walter and Eliza Hall Institute (Victoria)
+2011 – Dr Marie-Liesse Asselin-Labat, Walter and Eliza Hall Institute of Medical Research* (Victoria)

-Marie-Liesse was part of the team at Melbourne’s Walter and Eliza Hall Institute (WEHI) that discovered the breast stem cell.
-She then worked to meticulously unravel how and why they contribute to the progression of breast cancer.
+Dr Asselin-Labat was part of the team that discovered the breast stem cell.
+She subsequently worked to unravel how and why they contribute to the progression of breast cancer.

-For further information please contact Serena Stewart at firstname.lastname@example.org or 1800 677 977
+For further information please contact Karen McBrien at email us or 1800 677 977